vmware-archive/nsxraml/md-version/nsxvapi.md

 layer 2 broadcast domains, thereby allowing you to decrease layer 2 broadcast domains and improve network efficiency and scale.
-NSX extends this intelligence to where the workloads reside for doing East‐West routing.
+NSX extends this intelligence to where the workloads reside for doing East-West routing.
 This allows more direct virtual machine to virtual machine communication without the costly or timely need to extend hops.
-At the same time, NSX also provides North‐South connectivity, thereby enabling tenants to access public networks.
+At the same time, NSX also provides North-South connectivity, thereby enabling tenants to access public networks.

 ### Global Routing Configuration